phaubertin/jinue/doc/syscall.md

 #### Errors

 * JINUE_EINVAL if any part of the destination buffer belongs to the kernel.
+* JINUE_EINVAL if the output buffer is larger that 2048 bytes.
-* JINUE_E2BIG if the buffer is too small to fit the result.
+* JINUE_E2BIG if the output buffer is too small to fit the result.

 #### Future Direction